paxful/sdk-js/README.md

 The very first thing you need to do is to create an application and get your `Client ID` (`App ID` on developers portal) and `Secret`.
 You can do that by creating an application [here](https://developers.paxful.com/apps/new/).
 Once you have created an application, do not forget to add at least one product to it, you can do that under `Products`.
+If you would like to follow along with this guide, then once you have created an application go ahead and add `Paxful API

 ## Supported flows